Ghenntoggy1/TMPS-Laboratory-Works/src/main/java/Laboratory_Work_2_Creational_Patterns/README.md

 ## Implementation

-* For this Laboratory Work, I had to implement 2 principles of SOLID.
+* For this Laboratory Work, I had to implement 3 Creational Design Patterns.
-I have chosen to implement more than 2 principles.
+I have chosen to implement Abstract Factory, Builder and Singleton Patterns.

 * The principles that I have implemented are:
-    * Single Responsibility Principle
+    * Abstract Factory Pattern
+    * Builder Pattern
-    * Open/Closed Principle
+    * Singleton Pattern
-    * Liskov Substitution Principle
-    * Interface Segregation Principle
-    * Dependency Inversion/Injection Principle

-* I decided to adhere to the topic of Terminal Interaction and Transaction / Financial Operations on Accounts and between them as well.
-I have created a simple application that performs operations, such as:
+* I decided to build upon the topic of Terminal Interaction and Transaction / Financial Operations on Accounts and between them as well.
+I have used previous Laboratory Work that performs operations, such as:
     * Creating User Entities,
     * Creating User Account Entities,
     * Creating Transaction Entities,